 For those who are strong and like working with their hands, replacing your own water heater may be a viable option.
 But many people don’t realize before they start the extent of the work they will need to do before they have their hot water going again.

-If you decide to tackle installing your new water heater as a DIY project, you’ll need to be ready for several hours, perhaps even an entire Saturday, of dedicated work.
+If you know your water heater isn’t just experiencing one of the common repair problems that can be easily fixed, and you decide to tackle installing your new water heater as a DIY project, you’ll need to be ready for several hours, perhaps even an entire Saturday, of dedicated work.
 So, we would like to provide you with the scope of work you’ll be facing when you decide on replacing your water heater yourself.

 The Heavy Lifting You'll Do With DIY Water Heater Replacement